 ‘C2 adjectives‘ is not just a list of vocabulary that C2 students can use.
-The adjectives are used in combination with other grammar categories to allow a greater amount of detail.
+The adjectives are used in combination with infinitives, comparative clauses, noun phrases etc. to allow a greater amount of detail.

 At the C2 level, English users can express modality and give emphasis using infinitives after adjectives in complex ways such as with negation and comparative clauses: